E1-XP/project-f/readme.md

     const { isLoading } = this.model.getState();

     //each component should be wrapped in run function, have unique (on render fn level) key
-    // and reference this value
+    // and reference parent class this value return html`
-    return html`
       <div class="container">
         ${isLoading ? run(Preloader, "pr", this) : run(Page, "pa", this)}